PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 parameter substitution, imported instruction-set versions, and implementation profile.
 Caching must not merge instance-local block IDs, measurement IDs, frame expressions, annotations, or result provenance.

+Source-file boundaries do not define module identity.
+An `InstrProgram` may own a module or import an independently serialized module by stable qualified definition ID, schema/version requirements, and content digest.
+Linkage resolves those symbols before elaboration and reports missing, conflicting, or incompatible definitions explicitly.
+Rust and Python packages can therefore construct modules in different files and link the same artifacts.
+Designing a textual language's filesystem search paths, package manager, or source-level `import` syntax is separate work and is not required for this object-level module/linkage contract.

 #### Structure versus control